What Every artist needs to know about

 expressionism and/or expressionist tendencies contemporary art.
 Figurative art

 and figurative painting is a non-abstract where the paintings are a window to

 the world.
 Representational art and representational paintings more

-Mystical Art and mystical painting shows greater
+Mystical Art and mystical painting

-art world of plein air (plein aire) vision.
+paintings provide an art world of plein air (plein aire) vision.
 Indeed

 landscape painting in oil on canvas in the plein air is an impressionist

 art.
 We must carry artistic tradition forward using together the lessons of

 Cezanne to create a new perspective of volume and color on the painting

 surface.
 Time for reflection, contemplation and observation of nature, form

 and space creates heightened awareness of reality.